 Yet, it still makes an appearance for the odd wedding or prom night.
 As far as regular limousines go (limousines are simply chauffeured cars, whereas stretch limos are longer versions of those cars), the demand still seems stable.
 In Singapore, ride-hailing users have been making more requests for limo taxi services such as Uber Black (before the app was acquired by Grab).

 BT Limousine, the first limousine booking app in Bangkok, launched two years ago, while Koi, an erstwhile ride-hailing app in Dubai, recently rebranded as a limousine platform.
-Mercedes-Benz is even preparing for a luxury, on-demand driverless limo service.
+Mercedes is even preparing for a luxury, on-demand driverless limo service.
 As with everything else, this mode of chauffeured transportation is getting a high-tech, AI-powered makeover.

 Renault has also unveiled the EZ-Ultimo, a concept car and self-driving limo meant to work as a “first-class lounge”, an extension of a premium experience offered by a luxury service provider.
 This particular dream automobile boasts marble surfaces, and armchairs and benches that fit a total of three passengers.